 How would we know if all cells are down?

+For Motorola and Huawei you get a specific alarm indicating all cells are down, string is already shared.

+For alacatel you need to count the number of cells on which this alarm comes and compre it with total no of cells for that BTS from CCMDB

 When a partial site down goes to a full site down should we generate an additional event or Update the existing Partial Event down to be a Full Site down Event

+Update the existing one, and follow the same path while events clear that is degrade from full to partial site down if some events clear

 If we have to generate a additional Full site down event what should we do with the Partial Site down

+Update the existing one

 We need to look up Sleep time in event table